MiriOrdentlich/Hadasim/HealthCare/README.md

 To run the project please follow the following instructions:

 1. Write in the terminal 'cd run dev' to activate the server
-2. Open the src folder and then run http://localhost:5173/?
+2. Open the src folder and then terminal for that folder and then npm run dev

 You will see the following: